 My first instrument I learned was Violin at the age of 7.
 When I was 14, I realized that my passion was actually for a completely different instrument – the guitar.
 At this time I started to teach myself the guitar as an autodidact.
 Sheet music was never really my thing.
 I'm relatively good at hearing details out of pieces of music.
 So I first learned electric guitar and played in my first bands.
 Since I am very demanding, it was important to me to let my playing become more professional.
 That's why I took lessons in jazz guitar with professional jazz guitarist Martin Wiedmann in Stuttgart, lessons in rock and jazz guitar at the Jazz and Rock School in Freiburg and classical guitar lessons with concert guitarist Andreas Schumacher in Freiburg.
+In my spare time I produce my own music and am active as a guitarist in a German funk and soul band, called PeerPlex.

 I have been passionate about design and architecture since I was a teenager.
 My passion for good design started in 1995 when my father bought his first Apple computer, a "Power Mac".
 I started experimenting with Photoshop and QuarkXPress, as well as Macromedia Freehand (now Illustrator).
 I really enjoyed thinking about how colors and shapes needed to work together to help people understand the core messages.
 I probably inherited my enthusiasm for type from my father, who still learned the trade of traditional typesetter.
 I also have a passion for simple and timeless architecture and product design.
 In my home, for example, there are some designer pieces by the legendary designers Ray & Charles Eames.